LassoSoft/LassoGuide/lasso_guide_source/language/variables.rst

 There are two types of variables: local variables and thread variables.
 The type of the variable defines its scope and the rules about using it.
 Each variable is given a name, and that name is used to access the variable's value.
-An object which a variable points to can be changed, or reassigned, as described in the :ref:`operators` chapter.
+An object that a variable points to can be changed, or reassigned, as described in the :ref:`operators` chapter.